adrianlarion/pegaxss/README.md

 # Description:
 For each url make a number of requests equal to the number of payloads supplied multiplied by header rows supplied (if the headers are passid directly instead of a file then it counts as one row).

 During each request the specific payload is assigned to the headers in the header row.

+All sent requests are saved in a local .json file (so you can grep them later for your reports, should the need arise).

+I reccommend using xsshunter.com to generate your payloads.

 ```
 For each URL: